 Note that the entire instance must be mutable; Rust doesn’t allow us to mark only certain fields as mutable.
 As with any expression, we can construct a new instance of the struct as the last expression in the function body to implicitly return that new instance.

 Listing 5-4 shows a build_user function that returns a User instance with the given email and username.
-The active field gets the value of true, and the sign_in_count gets a value of 1.
+The active field gets the value true, and the sign_in_count gets a value of 1.

 src/main.rs